FallenMax/a18n/README.md

 > This function can/should be auto-added by `a18n wrap` command

-Translate dynamic text.
+Translates dynamic text.

 This is an ES6 syntax called [Tagged Template Literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 #### a18n.x\`text\${variable}\`

-> This function cannot be auto-added, and should be added by user.
+> This function cannot be auto-added and should be added by user.

-Translate dynamic text, returns an array containing translated parts.
+Translates dynamic text and returns an array containing translated parts.

 This method is useful for displaying mixed content.